omidfarhang/omid.dev/content/posts/2010-04-02-facebook-scam-targets-whole-foods-shoppers.en.md

 Some of the Pages ask users to spam all of their friends to become fans as well, allegedly a required step for getting a gift card.

 The food store chain is trying to shut the scammers down as quickly as possible and is also trying to notify folks via Twitter that the hoax is precisely that.
-“It’s a scam, unaffiliated and unauthorized by us!” says <a href="http://twitter.com/WholeFoods/status/11485393345" target="_blank">one tweet</a>.
+“It’s a scam, unaffiliated and unauthorized by us!” says [one tweet](http://twitter.com/WholeFoods/status/11485393345).
 “Please help us report these pages so Facebook can shut them down.”

 Unfortunately, the scammers behind these Pages are creating more, even as Facebook, Whole Foods and vigilant users attempt to shut them down.
 To report these pages to Facebook, simply scroll to the bottom of the offending Page and click “Report Page.”
-To get real content from and about the supermarket, check out the official <a href="http://www.facebook.com/wholefoods" target="_blank">Whole Foods Facebook Page</a>.
+To get real content from and about the supermarket, check out the official [Whole Foods Facebook Page](http://www.facebook.com/wholefoods).